“You... are you Lucas?”

 "Good, then."

 Saying this, he wore that terribly gentle smile again.
-Everyone insisted that having children alone didn't make you an adult.
-But people with someone to love unconditionally seemed like a different species entirely.
+Everyone said that having children alone didn't make you an adult.
+But people who had someone to love unconditionally seemed like a different species entirely.

 "...Well, I won't say it doesn't bother me at all."